vkhalighi/vkhalighi.github.io/home.md

 layout: single
 author_profile: true
 ---
 Welcome to my home page!
+I try to post recent progress in my research and preprints of my papers here.

 I try to learn the core areas of modern mathematics exhaustively; then I try to digest that knowledge by posting on [Elements of Mathematics](https://math.ac.nz).
 Elements of Mathematics is also